excaliburjs/Excalibur/README.md

 # Questions

-- :question: Ask us anything in the [Excalibur.js forum](https://groups.google.com/forum/#!forum/excaliburjs)
+- :question: Ask us anything in the [GitHub Discissions area](https://github.com/excaliburjs/Excalibur/discussions)
 - :bug: If you find a bug, report it on the [GitHub issues page](https://github.com/excaliburjs/Excalibur/issues) (please review our [guidelines for reporting bugs](https://github.com/excaliburjs/Excalibur/blob/main/.github/CONTRIBUTING.md#reporting-bugs)).
 - :mega: You can also follow us on Twitter [@excaliburjs](http://twitter.com/excaliburjs) or [read the blog](http://blog.excaliburjs.com).